Cheppar/adrianNeo/README.md

 ##### Uploading to server
 Once uploaded.
+Switch on PostGIS extension in your maon Cpanel interface.
-Create a simple database name: eth pass: 234290
+Create a simple database in PostgreSQL name: eth pass: 234290

-Run the SQL file sent to you.
+Run the SQL file sent to you in your postgreSQL database..

 Regards....
 Godfrey Chidi Ejiofor.